Soft Particles and Infinite-Dimensional Geometry: Introduction

 The analog of \eqref{eq:NLSMsoft} in gauge theory is the soft gluon theorem

-where $a$ is a transverse polarization index, $I$ is a group theory label, and the subscript $\langle \cdot \rangle_{\mathcal{C}}$ indicates that the $S$-matrix element is calculated with the asymptotic boundary condition $\langle A_a\rangle_{i^0}=\mathcal{C}_a(x)$.
-We would like to interpret this formula by analogy with the the sigma model: the zero mode of the gluon shifts the boundary condition, so \eqref{eq:YMsoftIntro} is really a functional derivative on the space of flat $G-$connections at spatial infinity.
+where $S_a^I(x)$ is a soft gluon with transverse polarization index $a$, color index $I$, and momentum in the direction $\hat{q}(x)$, and the subscript $\langle \cdot \rangle_{\mathcal{C}}$ indicates that the $S$-matrix element is calculated with the asymptotic boundary condition $\langle A_a\rangle=\mathcal{C}_a(x)$.
+We would like to interpret this formula by analogy with the the sigma model: the zero mode of the gluon shifts the boundary condition, so \eqref{eq:YMsoftIntro} is really a functional derivative on the space of flat $G-$connections on the celestial sphere.
 It is by now understood that $S_a^I(x)$ is related to the non-abelian current in the CCFT dual \cite{He:2015zea,Kapec:2017gsg,Kapec:2021eug}, and in this language the preceding statement seems very similar to the definition of the current correlator in the presence of a background source (in this case, a flat connection)

 This formula obviously resembles \eqref{eq:NLSMsoft}.
 Proceeding with the analogy, we will be led to interpret the antisymmetric double-soft gluon theorem as an infinite-dimensional version of \eqref{eq:NLSMintro}.
 The fact that \eqref{eq:NLSMsoft} and \eqref{eq:NLSMintro} have no momentum dependence (position dependence in CCFT) while \eqref{eq:Ambiguity} and \eqref{eq:YMsoftIntro} do is a signal that the moduli space in gauge theory is infinite-dimensional, i.e., a space of functions.
-This is related to the position dependence of the boundary conditions $\langle A_a\rangle_{i^0} = \mathcal{C}_a(x)$ which is absent in the sigma model.
+This is related to the position dependence of the boundary conditions $\langle A_a\rangle = \mathcal{C}_a(x)$ which is absent in the sigma model.

 The organization of this paper is as follows.
 In section \ref{sec:Kinematics} we review the celestial CFT formalism.
 Section \ref{sec:sigma} reviews the finite-dimensional case of the sigma model and its relation to marginal deformations of CCFT.
 Sections \ref{sec:Abelian} and \ref{sec:gravity} treat the infinite-dimensional flat examples of abelian gauge theory and gravity.
 Section \ref{sec:Yang-Mills} treats the non-abelian case, and section \ref{sec:Discussion} concludes with a discussion of the implications for celestial CFT.